Saturday, April 14, 2012

 1972: "The First Time Ever I Saw Your Face" spent a third week atop the Adult Contemporary chart.

 1978: A song written by the Bee Gees (in this case their own "Night Fever" was at #1 for the 11th consecutive week of what would be 15 weeks in a row for the trio.
-The rest of the Top Ten--The Bee Gees' former #1 "Stayin' Alive" at #2, "Lay Down Sally" by Eric Clapton, Barry Manilow at #4 with "Can't Smile Without You", Yvonne Elliman remaining at 5 with "If I Can't Have You", Kansas appeared to have a big hit with "Dust in the Wind", Roberta Flack & Donny Hathaway jumped from 13-7 with "The Closer I Get To You", Raydio had #8 with "Jack and Jill", England Dan & John Ford Coley moved into the top ten with "We'll Never Have To Say Goodbye Again" and Natalie Cole scored a top 10 with "Our Love".
+The rest of the Top 10--The Bee Gees' former #1 "Stayin' Alive" at #2, "Lay Down Sally" by Eric Clapton, Barry Manilow at #4 with "Can't Smile Without You", Yvonne Elliman remaining at 5 with "If I Can't Have You", Kansas appeared to have a big hit with "Dust In The Wind", Roberta Flack & Donny Hathaway jumped from 13-7 with "The Closer I Get To You", Raydio had #8 with "Jack And Jill", England Dan & John Ford Coley moved into the top Ten with "We'll Never Have To Say Goodbye Again" and Natalie Cole scored a top 10 with "Our Love".

-1982: Billy Joel was seriously injured in a motorcycle accident on Long Island, New York when a car ran a red light.
+1982: Billy Joel was seriously injured in a motorcycle accident on Long Island in New York when a car ran a red light.
 Joel was hospitalized for over a month.

 1984: Lionel Richie spent a second of six weeks at #1 on the Adult Contemporary chart with "Hello".